 Complications from Childbirth

 The rate of childbirth-related complications has gone up significantly in recent years.
 Around 700 women die and 50,000 sustain severe injuries during labor in delivery each year.
 USA Today reported that at least half of these deaths and injuries are preventable and the result of negligent medical care.

 Facilities such as Touro become very defensive over potential causes of childbirth-related complications.
 Touro released a statement to USA Today stating that they serve a patient population that is medically vulnerable.
 They also argued that the news agency’s hospital data was “unsound.”
-Touro otherwise refused to answer any questions related to this issue.
-They argued that lifestyle diseases, high healthcare costs, delaying medical treatment, high poverty rates, and high morbidity rates are the real cause of the statistical trends cited by USA Today.
+Touro otherwise refused to answer questions related to this issue.
+They argued that lifestyle diseases, high healthcare costs, delaying medical treatment, high poverty rates, and high morbidity rates are the actual cause of the statistical trends cited by USA Today.

-Childbirth safety advocates view this type of response as troubling.
+Childbirth safety advocates view this response as troubling.
 A majority of the women giving birth at Touro are black.
 Black mothers are three to four times more likely to die from childbirth than their white counterparts.
 They are also twice as likely to experience severe complications or childbirth injuries.
 A senior vice president at an organization that works on issues concerning maternal justice notes that typical hospital responses appear to have anti-black and anti-women undercurrents.